AdobeDocs/campaign-standard.en/help/channels/using/transactional-push-notifications.md

    ![](assets/message-center_push_target-mapping.png)

+1. Select a target mapping from the list.

+   >[!NOTE]
+   >
-1. Change the target mapping to **[!UICONTROL Profile - Real-time event for Push (mapRtEventAppSubRcp)]**.
+   >For optimal delivery preparation time and performance when sending **profile-based** transactional push notifications, use the **[!UICONTROL Profile - Real-time event for Push (mapRtEventAppSubRcp)]** target mapping.

    ![](assets/message-center_push_target-mapping_change.png)

-1. Confirm your change and publish the message again.
+1. Confirm your change and publish the message.
 See [Publishing a transactional message](../../channels/using/publishing-transactional-message.md#publishing-a-transactional-message).

-   >[!CAUTION]
+   >[!IMPORTANT]
    >
    >You must publish the message again for the change to be effective, otherwise the previous target mapping will still be used.

-The new mapping will now be used when sending this push transactional notification.
-Repeat the steps above for each profile-based push transactional notification created before upgrading to Adobe Campaign 21.1.